The APA Guide

 Section 106 of the copyright law lists the exclusive rights of copyright owners.
 The remaining sections of Chapter 1 describe a number of exceptions and limitations on those rights.
 Exceptions most common in educational settings are Section 107: Fair Use; Section 108: Reproduction by Libraries and Archives; Section 109: Transfer (Right of First Sale).

 The doctrine of fair use allows the reproduction of a copyrighted work if used for “criticism, comment, news reporting, teaching, scholarship, and research” (U.S. Copyright Office, 2012, para.
 2).
 Determining whether the use of copyrighted material is acceptable under the doctrine of Fair Use is not always clear.
 Obtaining permission from the owner of the copyrighted material is always the best course of action.
-However, interpretation of the doctrine of fair use should be guided by the following factors:
+However, the interpretation of the doctrine of fair use should be guided by the following factors:

 Court Opinions Interpreting Fair Use